CodeAndCake/AppsFromScratch/sessions/01/README.md

 # Apps from scratch

+* Have you made an app before?
+* Have you used an app before?
+* Have you tried to learn code before?

 This course is about getting **creative** with **code**.

 Getting familiar with how coders work day to day, and experiencing the **design and development process** first-hand.
 How to take an idea from zero to working prototype.